DylanMeeus/springboot_jwt_blog/_posts/2015-08-20-from-theory-to-practice-adding-two-factor-to-node-dot-js.markdown

 ---
 layout: post
-title: "From Theory to Practice: Adding Two-Factor to Node.js"
+title: "From Theory to Practice: Adding Two-Factor Authentication to Node.js"
 description: "Learn how to easily add 2FA to your Node.js + Express.js apps using TOTP"
 date: 2015-08-20 18:00
 author: